Aliabad, Tudeshk

-Aliabad (علي اباد) (Note: Also romanized as ‘Alīābād) is a village in Tudeshk Rural District of Tudeshk District, (Note: Formerly Kuhpayeh District of Isfahan County) Kuhpayeh County, Isfahan province, Iran.
+Aliabad (علي اباد) (Note: Also romanized as ‘Alīābād) is a village in Tudeshk Rural District of Tudeshk District (Note: Formerly Kuhpayeh District of Isfahan County) in Kuhpayeh County, Isfahan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 12 in five households, when it was in Kuhpayeh District (Note: Renamed Tudeshk District of Kuhpayeh County) of Isfahan County.
-The following censuses in 2011 and 2016 showed the population as below the reporting threshold.
+The following censuses of 2011 and 2016 counted a population below the reporting threshold.

 In 2021, the district was separated from the county in the establishment of Kuhpayeh County and renamed Tudeshk District.